aclark4life/parse2plone/README.txt

     illegal_chars = _ .

 The parameters listed are configured with their default values.
-Edit these if you would like to change the default behavior, they are (hopefully) self-explanatory.
+Edit these if you would like to change the default behavior; they are (hopefully) self-explanatory.
 Now you can just cut and paste to get started or keep reading if you would like to know more.